 3. Stop Before You’re Exhausted

-- Do a short stretch or deep breathing exercise
+- Stretching or doing deep breathing exercises

 5. Freshen Up First

-Sleep Is a Necessity — Not a Luxury
+Sleep Is Essential, Not a Luxury